KirolosWahba/SFND-Radar-Target-Generation-and-Detection/README.md

 # SFND Radar Target Generation and Detection
 #### Udacity Sensor Fusion Nanodegree
 Configuring the radar FMCW waveform based on the system requirements and simulating the radar signal propagation and moving target scenario.
-Finally, post processing the radar signal using 1st FFT, 2nd FFT, and CA-CFAR to detect the target's range and velocity.
+Finally, post processing the radar signal using 1st FFT, 2nd FFT, and CA-CFAR to estimate the target's range and velocity.
 ___
 ### Project Flow Chart
 <img src="./Assets/Project flow chart.png"/>